Samuelsen1/Sample-2/README.md

 # Beginner Tech Docs

-A collection of beginner-level documentation for 2FA User Guide Postman.
+A collection of beginner-level documentations for 2FA User Guide Postman.

 ## 📄 Available Guides